-A Look Towards the Future — While education, policy, and business overlap, the trichotomy is a useful way to organize the range of sustainability careers.
+While education, policy, and business overlap, this trichotomy is a useful way to think about the range of sustainabilty careers.
 All three of these categories are critical to building a sustainable future.

 Vision means that you can see positive opportunities and solutions where other people see serious environmental or social costs.
 Once you have that vision, you need leadership skills to engage others.
 And finally, you need to master the core capabilities of educator, policy change agent, or business leader in order to execute your vision.